0

 Here's some of my thoughts on other beverages and beverage categories.

 Reminder...
 Disclaimer...
 I'm not a doctor or medical professional.
-And this is not to be construed as medical advice.
+This is not to be construed as medical advice.
 I am just sharing about my personal experiences.
 For any health related concerns or questions, please speak with your doctor or other health professionals for advice.

 Flavored Waters

-Personally I drink hardly any flavored sparkling waters because I find the extracts and other "flavorings" they use taste awful, or the taste is boring/dull.
+Personally I drink hardly any 'flavored' sparkling waters.
+Why?
+Because I find the extracts and other "flavorings" they use taste awful, or the taste is boring and dull that I might as well drink great tasting unflavored seltzer water or maybe add my own flavorings so that I know exactly what is in my drink.

-I suppose you could get used to the taste, but I just don't enjoy it.
+I suppose you could find a healthier sweetener alternative like some stevia and get used to the taste, but I just don't enjoy it.

 There is also research that shows consuming large amounts of these alternative sweeteners may be harmful to your health.
 The one that comes to mind that I've seen the research first is erythritol.